SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   clipping, while high-bit-depth filtering writes directly to the native `ushort` destination.
 - [x] Reference-to-presentation copying now copies visible native rows only.
 Padding remains destination owned, and the ownership tests mutate a copied visible sample rather than unrelated padding.
-- [x] The remaining decoder allocations and copies are either bounded scratch or required ownership boundaries.
-Frame planes enforce their contiguous single-span invariant before allocation; palette, transform, film-grain, super-resolution, color-conversion, and alpha workspaces remain bounded and allocator owned.
-No per-block managed allocation remains in reconstruction.
+- [~] The historical audit did not establish that every remaining decoder allocation or copy is required.
+  Frame planes use contiguous storage and the listed workspaces are allocator owned, but the takeover audit has since found and corrected excess frame-local workspace lifetimes and wider-than-required neighbor contexts.
+Remaining parser-context, coefficient/TU storage, dispatch, and output ownership paths still require source comparison; see the current audit evidence above.
 - [x] Block reconstruction now uses one exact-size signed-short owner for inverse quantization, inverse transform, compound prediction, convolution, and chroma-from-luma scratch.
 Even-length slices provide the integer workspaces without another rent.
 Monochrome reserves no chroma coefficients, and 4:2:0,